-Additional power of inquiry for relevant vehicle incidents
+47 Additional power of inquiry for relevant vehicle incidents

-- 47.(1) It is lawful for a police officer to make any reasonably necessary inquiry, investigation, inspection, examination or test- - (a) to obtain information about a vehicle, train, tram, animal or other property involved in a relevant vehicle incident; or - (b) to obtain information about the cause of a relevant vehicle incident and the circumstances in which it happened. - (2) Also, it is lawful for a police officer to make any reasonably necessary inquiry or investigation to obtain information about a person involved in a relevant vehicle incident. - (3) For subsection (1) or (2), a police officer may require a person to answer any question put to the person by the police officer or provide information relevant to the incident. - (4) A person who is required by a police officer to provide information relevant to the incident must not provide any information the person knows to be false.
+(1) It is lawful for a police officer to make any reasonably necessary inquiry, investigation, inspection, examination or test-

+- (a) to obtain information about a vehicle, train, tram, animal or other property involved in a relevant vehicle incident; or - (b) to obtain information about the cause of a relevant vehicle incident and the circumstances in which it happened.

+(2) Also, it is lawful for a police officer to make any reasonably necessary inquiry or investigation to obtain information about a person involved in a relevant vehicle incident.

+(3) For subsection (1) or (2), a police officer may require a person to answer any question put to the person by the police officer or provide information relevant to the incident.

+18 Failure to comply with the requirement is an offence against section 445 (Offence to contravene direction or requirement of police officer).

+(4) A person who is required by a police officer to provide information relevant to the incident must not provide any information the person knows to be false.